ask0ldd/ReactTableV2/README.md

 This model will be key in order to define the following properties :

 - Which specific datas should be extracted from your data object.
 - Of which types those datas are.
-Mandatory since it will auto-define a sorting algorithm (sortability being activated or not).
+Mandatory since it will auto-define a sorting algorithm.
 - Which name should be given to your columns (your '< th >' tag content).
 - Are some of your columns sortable ?